vinland-technology/flict-obsolete/doc/design.md

-# How does License Checker work
+# How does FOSS License Checker work

 We can split the functionality of this tool in to two main parts: